Pacific Access Category Resident Visa

 This visa lets you:

-• Include your partner and dependent children aged 24 or younger, in your residence application — if you included them in your ballot registration.
+• include your partner and dependent children aged 24 or younger, in your visa application.
+You must have included them in your ballot registration.

 Closed